nutanix-japan/nai-llm/docs/nai/infra_nkp_nai.md

 4. Search and enable the following operators: follow this order to avoid dependency issues

     - Prometheus Monitoring: version ``69.1.2`` or later
+    - Prometheus Adapter: version ``v4.11.0`` or later
     - Istio Service Mesh: version``1.20.8`` or later
     - Knative-serving: version ``1.13.1`` or later

+!!! note
+    It may take a few minutes for each application to be up and running.
+Monitor the deployment to make sure that these applications are running before moving on to the next section.

 ### GPU Operator